thoughtworks/talisman/README.md

 ```
 + **New Users**

- If you want to use husky with multiple hooks along with talisman, add the following snippet to you package.json.
+ If you want to use husky with multiple hooks along with talisman, add the following snippet to your package.json.
 ###### Windows

  ```